atom-haskell/ide-haskell/README.md

 You will likely need to specify full paths to `stylish-haskell`, if it is not in your `PATH`, at the very least.

-You might also want look into configuring haskell-ghc-mod: [haskell-ghc-mod README](https://github.com/atom-haskell/haskell-ghc-mod#haskell-ghc-mod-atom-package)
+You might also want look into configuring haskell-ghc-mod ([haskell-ghc-mod README](https://github.com/atom-haskell/haskell-ghc-mod#haskell-ghc-mod-atom-package)) and ide-haskell-cabal ([haskell-ghc-mod README](https://github.com/atom-haskell/ide-haskell-cabal#ide-haskell-cabal-package))

 ### Keyboard shortcuts